 When you're ready

-- First, go through the whole exam, stop to answer the easiest and shortest questions.
+- Start with the easiest and shortest questions.

-- Finally, repeat, stop at the unanswered questions.
-Stuck?
-Look for hints in other test questions.
+- Finally, stop at the unanswered questions.
+If you're stuck, look for hints in other test questions.
 Ask yourself what you do know and start there.
 If all else fails, use your best guess.

 Pro tips for true/false tests